sooyeunleanne/sooyeunleanne/README.md

 ## Hi there 👋

-I'm a **software developer** 👩🏻‍💻 passionate about open source projects and collaborative work.
+I'm a **Software Developer** 👩🏻‍💻 passionate about open source projects and collaborative work.

 ### 💻 Technology Stack:
 - C++